kyaliko/.github/profile/README.md

 We want people to expand their programming knowledge and be more confident while coding, which is why you can get coding tips and lessons from us anytime you want at <a href="mailto:talk@kyaliko.com">talk@kyaliko.com</a>

-`please note that we will only have with C#, JS or PY`
+`please note that we will only help with C#, JS or PY`

  <img src="https://avatars.githubusercontent.com/u/101818213?s=200&v=4" width=50 align="center"/> <strong>Kyaliko - By Kyatto</strong>